hackoregon/hack-university-data-science/README.md

 # Schedule
-### Lesson topics, and recommended exercises for each week.
+### Lesson topics, recommended reading, and exercises for each week.
 Schedule subject to change.
 Materials added each week.